Origins

 The Reproducibility Network (RN) model was chosen due to its flexible but well-structured and unique grassroots approach which the UKRN had successfully implemented since its inception in 2019 to create a strong, highly collaborative, and well-supported local network of researchers and institutions coordinating to promote rigour, reproducibility and best research practices across the UK.

 The adoption of this model by several other countries in Europe and other parts of the world was further evidence of how effective this unique approach was.
-The RN model therefore provided a strong foundation for AREN to build upon and adapt to suit the needs of the local research community in Africa and contribute to advancing open science across the continent and globally.
+The RN model therefore provided a strong foundation for AREN to build upon and adapt to suit the needs of the local research community in Africa, and contribute to advancing open science across the continent and beyond.

-In May 2023, AREN’s working document which described our training strategy, community engagement strategy and 2-year roadmap was drafted by Emmanuel and shared with a few experts who reviewed and provided invaluable feedback.
+In May 2023, AREN’s working document which described our training strategy, community engagement strategy and 2-year roadmap was completed and shared with a few experts who reviewed and provided invaluable feedback.
 Below is the list of the experts who contributed (we apologise if we have missed anybody - please let us know):

 Dr. Ailis O’Carroll (Head of Scientific Community Engagement at Explorium, National Science Centre, Ireland, and former eLife Community Manager)